Relative free splitting and free factor complexes I: Hyperbolicity: Relative free splitting complexes

-\textbf{Vertex stabilizer systems.} Associated to each free splitting $\Gamma \act T$ is a proper free factor system of $\Gamma$ denoted $\F(T)$ and called the \emph{vertex stabilizer system} of $T$, namely the conjugacy classes of nontrivial vertex stabilizers.
-The fact that $\F(T)$ is indeed a free factor system follows from Bass-Serre theory, by using any isomorphism between $\Gamma$ and the fundamental group of the quotient graph of groups $T/\Gamma$.
+\textbf{Vertex stabilizer systems.} Associated to each free splitting $\Gamma \act T$ is a nonfull free factor system of $\Gamma$ denoted $\Fell T$, consisting of the conjugacy classes of nontrivial vertex stabilizers and called either the \emph{vertex stabilizer system} of $T$ or the \emph{elliptic subgroup system}.
+The fact that $\Fell T$ is indeed a free factor system follows from Bass-Serre theory, by using any isomorphism between $\Gamma$ and the fundamental group of the quotient graph of groups $T/\Gamma$.
 In the converse direction we have the following fact, which will often be invoked silently: